Chapter 3: Entering the Darkness

 inability to understand that bad behavior directed at another person is

 not always as it seems.
-It could be happening—and usually is
+It could be happening—and usually it is

-happening—because that other person is reacting to completely unrelated
+happening—because the other person is reacting to completely unrelated

 bad experiences in their own life.